Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 What happens at an Administrative Resolution meeting?

-The Student Conduct Officer (likely your Dean of Student Affairs or an Assistant Resident Dean) will explain the Administrative Resolution process, your rights and responsibilities, and the alleged violations.
+The Student Conduct Officer (likely your Dean of Student Affairs or an Assistant Director of Residence Life) will explain the Administrative Resolution process, your rights and responsibilities, and the alleged violations.
 You will explain your perspective of the incident and answer questions from the Student Conduct Officer.
 At the conclusion of the meeting, you will have the opportunity to accept responsibility for the alleged violations and the Student Conduct Officer will explain the potential sanctions.

 What are possible sanctions?